wanelo/wanelo.github.io/_drafts/2015-11-9-fully-utilize-your-travis-pro-resources.md

 ![One RSpec Build](/assets/travis_pro_resources/one_RSpec_build.png)

-Impressive, right?
-Our goal then was to take our exceptionally long RSpec build and split it into four evenly split concurrent jobs, thereby using all five executors for one build, allowing us to deploy recently pushed code much quicker.
+Amazing, right?
+Our goal then was to take our exceptionally long RSpec build and split it into four evenly split concurrent jobs, thereby using all five executors for one build, allowing us to deploy much quicker.